stomaras/Complete-x86-Assembly-/README.md

    shl al,1 => al=1010b,CF=0,because the register al has more space we don't have any move of 1 or 0's is the carrity flag
  - the shl instruction can also deal with variables
  - jnc :  jump if carry flag = 0
+ - shr do the same work with the shl.but here we go from the opposite direction.So from the left to the right.So the LSB(bit) save in the Carry flag (CF).and the MSB will be zero.
+ - same rules with shl operation.
+ - but here we have a difference between the shr and sar.
+This is actually because the operation of division it's not the same with the negative and the (+) value.
+ - we have the MSB here,the sign bit,if we have 1 this value is (-).If MSB = 0 this value is (+)
+ - SO... if MSB=0,put's 0 after the shift
+         if MSB=1,put's 1 after the shift
+ - So shr and sar operations are not equivelant.
+ - We cannot use shr with the negative values because it doesn't give the signals so never use t with (-) values.